hubidu/codeceptjs-testbook/README.md

 - Show actual/expected result nicely formatted
 - Filter tests/suites by tags
 - Show test stats (passed/failed) on tags
-- Create a separate directory for every test run
+- Create a separate directory for every test run (and collect test artifacts like screenshots there)
 - Filter suites/tests by search text (simple)
+- Send an email notification when tests fail
+- Run testbook app and server in a docker container
+- Show test/suite source code
 - Make header sticky
 - Sort tests
 - BUG No events fired when error in Before Hook